palomacardozo/palomacardozo/README.md

 My major concentrations are cybesecurity and media, and I am a third year student.

-You can reach my further by my student email @pmc8@gatech.edu
+You can reach me further with my student email: @pmc8@gatech.edu